SwissDataScienceCenter/renku/docs/tutorials/02_own_machine.rst

 1. Open a terminal on the machine where you'd like to run your Renku project.

-2. Type `ssh-keygen -t` followed by the key type and an optional comment.
+2. Type ``ssh-keygen -t`` followed by the key type and an optional comment.
 This comment is included in the .pub file that's created.
 You may want to use an email address for the comment.

-For example, for ED25519:
+For example, to create an ED25519 key:

 .. code-block:: shell-session